Frequently Asked Questions (FAQ)

 What types of animals do you care for?

-I have training and experience with all kinds of pets: cats, dogs, ferrets, rabbits, pocket pets, livestock, horses, and poultry.
+We have training and experience with all kinds of pets: cats, dogs, ferrets, rabbits, pocket pets, livestock, horses, and poultry.
 The occasional betta or goldfish get attention too.
-I do not have much training with reptiles, amphibians, or birds, however.
+We do not have as much training with reptiles, amphibians, or birds, however.
 If they do not require much and they are in a secure enclosure, their care may be discussed.

 How far in advance can I schedule services?

-I schedule on a first-come, first-serve basis and recommend booking pet sitting and dog walking services as soon as you know your travel dates.
-Most of the time, booking 1-3 weeks in advance is sufficient, but during major travel times, school vacations, and holidays I do sometimes book up a month or more in advance.
+We schedule on a first-come, first-serve basis and recommend booking pet sitting services as soon as you know your travel dates.
+Most of the time, booking 1-3 weeks in advance is sufficient, but during major travel times, school vacations, and holidays we do sometimes book up a month or more in advance.

 How many pet sitting visits should I schedule each day?

-Have another question I haven’t answered?
-Contact me here.
+Have another question we haven’t answered?
+Contact us here.